 You’ve finished the latest cut in Premiere Pro, and you’re stoked to have a preview, but then you see the dreaded percentage bar and the time it’ll take to render in Premiere Pro.
 Livid is an understatement.
-So how do you render faster in Premiere Pro?
+So let’s jump into how to render in Premiere Pro.

 Well, there are many ways to render your projects in super quick time in Premiere Pro, and we’re going to lay those out for you from the offset.